 About himself Stone says, “I’m a single guy, I love working here.
-I guess what I tell everybody all the time here is that I hate to see weekends come because I miss working.
-And that’s one of the reasons I went out of retirement is because retirement is too boring for me right now, so I just continue to work.
+I guess what I tell everybody all the time here is that I hate to see weekends come because I miss working, that being said I can’t work 24/7 and it’s not like students can call South Perth Locksmiths to come to their rescue if they’ve locked themselves out as it’s only me that’s allowed to deal with all these locks so my job definitely isn’t 9 to 5, but I do love working which was one of the reasons I went out of retirement is because retirement is too boring for me right now, so I just continue to work.
 And of course, I’ve got a couple kids, I’ve got one that lives with me, he’s company to me, and I’ve got a granddaughter, which she’s about 14 and that’s the love of my life right now.”

 Stone’s office sits in the basement of Physical Plant, but his office resembles more of a work room; the work bench lining the back wall is covered with different tools and machinery.
 The wall has boards of keys, organized in straight rows and columns.
 Later in our conversation, Stone would explain how each key is organized and how he knows where to look for each key.
 He has a wooden box full of tiny metal pins which he fits into the lock cores to create each unique doorknob and lock.
 The pins are labeled with numbers, and each unique core is made up of six or seven pins that he will later cut a key to fit.
 The key cutting machine sits in the middle of the work area, littered with metal key shavings.
 I had come in as Stone was cutting a key to try out on a new core he was making.